jhobbsBSU/guest-sessions/slides/embracing-failure.md

 <!--
 If we are not prepared to fail we will never make anything.

 We can relate this to the broader process of learning.
-Take CodeLab and the process of learning how to code.
-Learning how to code is difficult, it is even more difficult if you are not prepared to make mistakes, if you are two fearful of errors you will not develop.
-In programming errors are inevitable (even for a master), but the errors themselves provide new learning opportunities.
+Take your university experience as an example - University is a process, the work you produce in year one will not be your best work, at this moment you are learning the foundations of your subject alongside the foundations of how to learn in a Higher education setting.
+This is a key reason why your final degree results is based predominately on your final year grades as by this point you've had the opportunity to learn and build from the mistakes of past work

+Therefore at this stage its important to be prepared to make mistakes and know that the work you produce now won't be perfect.
+However you can learn from these mistakes, take on board the advice and feedback you recieve from peers and tutors and use this to develop and improve going forward.

 -->
 ---